-Circuit Court modernization initiatives aim to make the Clerk's over 800-Virginia Code-mandated duties more efficient and cogent, using software programs and integrated systems, that ultimately better-serve Fairfax court-customers, protect important Constitutional protections, like due process and speedy trial rights.
-As the Court of Record for Fairfax, technology will continue to help the Clerk's Office preserve Fairfax's public history.
+Circuit Court modernization initiatives aim to make the Clerk's over 800-Virginia Code-mandated duties more efficient and cogent, using software programs and integrated systems.
+This unity of effort, through modern systems and processes better-serves Fairfax County court-customers, and protects important Constitutional protections, like due process and speedy trial rights.
+As the trial-level court, and only court of record in Fairfax County, technology will continue to help the Clerk's Office preserve Fairfax's public history.
+The review of past project accomplishments, recited below as "Progress to Date" and future project goals, set out as "Planned Project Schedule," are broken-out between the Court's Land Records systems, and the Case Management systems.

-- Deployment of Phase 1 of a collaborative project with the Commissioner of Accounts of the 19th Judicial Circuit and the Circuit Court's Probate Division, to electronically exchange, maintain and record administration of estate documents and relevant data. - Replacement of the 10 -year old, Microsoft Windows-based case management system, with a fully - integrated web browser -based Case Management System, which supports civil and criminal case processing. - O Deployment of the Court Document Recording System to replace the existing product that has been used to manage the document processing for over 15 years.
+- Deployment of Phase 1 of a collaborative project with the Commissioner of Accounts of the 19th Judicial Circuit and the Circuit Court's Probate Division, to electronically exchange, maintain and record administration of estate documents and relevant data. - Replacement of the 10 -year old, Microsoft Windows-based case management system, with a fully - integrated web browser -based Case Management System, which supports civil and criminal case processing. - Deployment of the Court Document Recording System to replace a product used to manage the document processing for over 15 years.
 This application incorporates scanning, indexing, image -enhancement and verification for various court documents, such as deeds, deeds of trust, mortgages, marriage licenses, wills and judgments.
 This system is designed to maintain and streamline current recordation of documents received, both electronic and in paper.